johndeighan/old-blog/src/routes/posts/sveltekit-from-scratch/+page.md

 be created and displayed.
 While you're developing your web site, if you already have a browser tab open, you can just leave that off.

+You should try modifying your `src/routes/+page.svelte` file.
+For now, restrict yourself to entering plain HTML.
+You'll notice that when you make a change and save the file, your web page updates immediately.

 Set up source code management with git
 --------------------------------------

+Either stop the dev server for now or open a new tab in your shell (I use Microsoft Terminal.
+You can use a CMD shell, bash shell, or whichever shell you prefer.

 Create the file `.gitignore` in your root directory: